MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/limit-access.md

 5. Select **Save**.

-> [!NOTE]
+> [!IMPORTANT]
-> Users who aren't included in the security groups you added will lose access to their own OneDrive and any shared OneDrive content.
+> Users who aren't members of the specified security groups will lose access to their own OneDrive and any shared OneDrive content.
+Sharing of content will be allowed only with the specified security group or members of the specified security group.

 ## Audit events